BrandtRobert/Scalable-Server-NIO/readme.md

 #### ClientConnection

 An object that holds data pertinent for the server to know about a client.
 Allows you to test whether a client is alive, and keeps a count of the throughput for this client.
+Holds messages that need to be hashed for a client, and a list of hashes to be sent out to a client.

 #### Server

-An nio based server that accepts new connections, tracks client connections, and submits "hash and respond" tasks to the thread pool.
+An nio based server that accepts new connections, tracks client connections, and submits "HashMessage" tasks to the thread pool.
+In this implementation the server handles all reading and writing for client connections.

 ### Tasks